 12. Driving instructor

 There’s also another automotive teaching position that can yield high-paying wages and contribute to the future: a driving instructor.

-Driving instructors will teach students about the rules of the road, help student drivers learn about safe driving habits, manage theory class timings and supply students with information when an emergency situation arises.
+Driving instructors teach students about the rules of the road, help student drivers learn about safe driving habits, manage theory class timings and supply students with information when an emergency situation arises.
 Of course, the big thing is driving with students and determining if they can pass an official government-tested exam.

-Most jurisdictions mandate a high school diploma, but the major requirement is to acquire an instructor’s licence, followed by sufficient training and obtaining work experience.
+Most jurisdictions mandate a high school diploma, but the major requirement is to gain an instructor’s licence, followed by sufficient training and getting some work experience.